An Introduction to Kitesurfing in Florida

 Miracle of miracles, at least once or twice I did everything right, the board popped right up and I was kitesboarding.

 Weiss says, unlike windsurfing where the most fun and difficult maneuvers take a long time to learn, the thrills of kitesurfing in Florida are immediate – harnessed to the kite, feet in the straps and gliding across the water like water-skier or wakeboarding only powered by the wind.

 Going by the Kitemare slogan, I suppose my grades were mixed.
 I don't think I learned very quickly, but I did manage to kite safely.
 I didn't really get amped, and I certainly didn't go huge, but I sure did try to share the stoke.

-The Kitemare.com website was created for the beginners.
-From the home page, just click on “Beginner,” and you too may soon be telling your friends: "Not only did I visit Florida, but I also become a kiteboarder!"
+The Kitemare.com website was created for all levels of kiteboarders.
+Click on it, and you too may soon be telling your friends: "Not only did I visit Florida, but I also become a kiteboarder!"